LakshmisKshatriya/Pokemon-X-Team-Flare-Returns-Mod-/README.md

 # Pokemon-X-Team-Flare-Returns-Mod-
-My Work in Progress Pokemon X Mod, which increases the difficulty and makes Team Flare a lot more Stronger!
+My Pokemon X Mod, which increases the difficulty and makes Every Trainer a lot more Stronger!

 Mod Information
 -
 Mod Name : Pokemon X: The Return of Team Flare

-Mod Release Date: Probably this month or next month
+Mod Release Date: 27.11.2021

 What does this Mod change?
 - This mod changes the entire Team Flare these changes include: level, pokemons, 6 pokemon for each of the Scientists (Aliana, Bryony, Celosia, Mable, Xeros) and Lysandre.
+- Most Trainers have better pokemons
+- Battle Chateau is more fun you can fight Team Flare members there+ Cynthia and more
 - pokemon stat changes (Includes Level up skills and their abilities)
 - Wild Pokemon encounter changes
 - Elite Four & Gym leader changes
-- Enemy Mega evolutions occur more often
+- Enemy Mega evolutions occur more often (starting at Route 12 there will be always one trainer who uses Mega evolutions)
 - All pokemons from Pokemon Y are also avaible in this version
-- Trainer changes
 - Some Pokemons now have gems as items (Dark Gem, Ghost Gem etc.) according to their type.
 This basically means that you can farm those gems.
-If you dont know what they do: If you have a Pokemon with a Normal gem then his next Normal attack does more damage but the item goes away.
+If you dont know what they do: If you have a Pokemon with a Normal gem then his next Normal attack does more damage.
+- Later in the game Serena hast two additional pkmns and Calem too *but* Serena uses different pkmns than Calem (only these two pkms)
 - and more!

 Why did I create this Mod?
 -
-I didnt like that people kept saying that Team Flare is a bad team so I wanted to make them stronger!
+Because I wanted to make this game more challenging especially Team Flare.

 How to Play?
 -